Select a question below to reveal the answer.

 - What do I do if I have damaged baggage?

 - All damaged items should be reported in person prior to leaving the airport.
-This notification must take place within four hours of arrival for flights within or between the United States, Guam, Puerto Rico and the U.S. Virgin Islands, or within seven days of arrival for all other international flights.
+This notification must take place no later than 24 hours after flight arrival for flights within or between the United States, Guam, Puerto Rico and the U.S. Virgin Islands, or within seven days of arrival for all other international flights.
 Damaged articles need to be presented for inspection at the airport where United personnel are responsible for the final resolution of your damage claim.

 - What do I do if I have delayed or missing baggage?

 - Baggage that is missing or delayed should be reported in person prior to leaving the airport.
-This notification should take place within four hours after the arrival of the flight on which the bag was checked.
+This notification should take place no later than 24 hours after the arrival of the flight on which the bag was checked.

-- What are the baggage limits for United Economy® travel within the United States?
+- What are the baggage limits for United Economy® travel within the U.S.?

 - For maximum baggage weight and size restrictions see the Checked Baggage policy.
 Carry-on baggage allowances are listed on our Carry-on Baggage page.